mariobox/Hugo-Source/content/post/minimalhugo.md

 * header.html (includes a link to the style sheet and the site's navigation)
 * footer.html (for copyright or similar info)

-Place this templates in a folder called /layouts/partials/.
+Place these templates in a folder called /layouts/partials/.
 These partial templates can be called from any other template (for example from single.hmtl or list.html) by simply using the following code within those templates:

 <pre><code>{{ partial "header.html" . }}</code></pre>

 or

-<pre><code>{{ partial "footer.html . "}}</code></pre>
+<pre><code>{{ partial "footer.html" . }}</code></pre>

 -----